TJSoftwareEngineering/Book-Finder/README.md

 # Book-Finder
-Web app that utilizing the Google Books API to give recommendations.
+Web app that utilizes the Google Books API to give recommendations.